cunger/launch/notes/sandcrawler-rulebook/objects.md

 # Objects

+Objects are roughly maps from strings to values.
+A key-value pair is called a _property_, and _methods_ are properties whose values are functions.

-Objects are created by the corresponding constructors (`Object`, `Array,` etc.) or by means of special literals:
+Objects are created by constructors (e.g. the pre-defined constructors `Object`, `Array,` etc.) or by means of special literals:

 * Object literals: `{}`
 * Array literals: `[]`